wondifraw/Kifya_AI_Mastery_week1__challenge/README.md

 * Unexpected errors trigger clean exits without crashing the program.
 ---
 ## Contribution Guidelines
+ #### To contribute to this project, please follow these steps:

+1. Fork the repository.
- * Fork the repository and create your feature branch (git checkout -b feature/new-feature).
+2. Create your feature branch (`git checkout -b feature/new-feature`).
- * Commit your changes with descriptive messages (git commit -m "Add feature X").
+3. Commit your changes (`git commit -m "Add feature X"`).
- * Push your branch (git push origin feature/new-feature).
+4. Push to the branch (`git push origin feature/new-feature`).
- * Open a Pull Request for review.
+5. Open a Pull Request for review.
- * Ensure all tests pass and CI checks are successful before merging.
+   #### Please ensure that your code follows the project's coding style and includes appropriate tests.
 ## Continuous Integration
   * GitHub Actions are set up to automatically run tests and linters on each commit and pull request.
   * This ensures code quality and prevents regressions.
   * Future plans include deployment automation and integration with cloud platforms.
+## Future Work
+- Implement additional machine learning models for predictive analysis.
+- Enhance data visualizations using interactive libraries.
+- Expand the dataset for more comprehensive analysis.
 ## Contact
    * Maintainer: Wondifraw
    * GitHub: https://github.com/wondifraw